aledbf/kube-keepalived-vip/README.md

 ## Configuration

 To expose one or more services use the flag `services-configmap`.
 The format of the data is: `external IP -> namespace/serviceName`.
 Optionally is possible to specify forwarding method using `:` after the service name.
-The valid options are `NAT` and `DR`.
+The valid options are `NAT`, `DR` and `PROXY`.
 For instance `external IP -> namespace/serviceName:DR`.
-By default if the method is not specified it will use NAT.
+If the method is not specified it will use NAT.

 This IP must be routable inside the LAN and must be available.
 By default the IP address of the pods are used to route the traffic.
 This means that is one pod dies or a new one is created by a scale event the keepalived configuration file will be updated and reloaded.